dortania/oc-laptop-guide-legacy/prepare-install-macos/setting-up-input-devices.md

 ## Bluetooth Keyboard and Mice

-One of the common questions asked is if users can use their bluetooth keyboard and mouse in the BIOS and CLOVER, and the answer to that is yes..but.
-In order for these devices to work in pre-boot environments like the BIOS, in CLOVER, or even in the FileVault Prebooter; the bluetooth adapter needs to support a profile called HID Proxy.
+One of the common questions asked is if users can use their bluetooth keyboard and mouse in the BIOS and OpenCore, and the answer to that is yes..but.
+In order for these devices to work in pre-boot environments like the BIOS, in OpenCore, or even in the FileVault Prebooter; the bluetooth adapter needs to support a profile called HID Proxy.
 This profile allows your devices to connect to the adapter before booting the OS and it passes them to the system as a USB keyboard and mouse.
 Without this profile, it is not possible to use these devices until you're in the operating system.